guanquann/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.
 * You can remove all the contact’s tags by typing `t/` without specifying any tags after it.
+* **Warning**: Making any edit to tags will replace all existing tags with the new tags.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st contact to be `91234567` and `johndoe@example.com` respectively.